-All staff, contractors and volunteers (including people undertaking work experience or vocational placement at the school) must ensure that their behaviour towards and relationships with students must not be unlawful and must reflect proper standards of care for students.
+All staff, contractors and volunteers (including people undertaking work experience or vocational placement at the school) must ensure that their behaviour towards and relationships with students is not unlawful and must reflect proper standards of care for students.
 Staff, contractors and volunteers (including work experience or vocational placements) must not cause harm to students.